AdamWonia/recruitment-task-junior-dotnet-dev/README.md

 In the text field you should be able to enter an integer array in the format "[x,y,z]".

 After pressing the button process input in the back-end and then label should display:
- 1. If input format is incorrect => an error message
+ 1. If input format is incorrect => an error message.
  2. If input format is correct => <br>
      a) numbers repeated at least 3 times in the input array in format "[x,y]".
         Those numbers should have descending order. <br>